 In every criminal case, prosecutors have the burden to prove guilt beyond a reasonable doubt.
 If the defense attorney can show that the state’s evidence is too insufficient, inconsistent, or inaccurate to sustain a conviction, the district attorney or state attorney general may drop the case.

 Category B felony convictions for giving firearms or drugs to state prisoners can be sealed five years after the case ends.
-And gross misdemeanor convictions for giving alcohol to state prisoners can be sealed two years after the case ends.
+Meanwhile, gross misdemeanor convictions for giving alcohol to state prisoners can be sealed two years after the case ends.

 Note that criminal charges that get dismissed can be sealed right away.4 Learn more about how to seal criminal records in Nevada.